Sound in Body

 What happens when music and movement tell the same story?

 Choreographer Julian Gan described his piece as "the journey of life and the coming and going of people in your life — each individual can have an impact on you, both positively and negatively."
-Ritsu composed and arranged the original score as an act of service to his story — a privilege and a collaboration.
+Ritsu composed and performed the original score to accompany his story.

 Time Curves (2024)